1935 German Grand Prix

 The 1935 German Grand Prix was a Grand Prix motor race held at the Nürburgring on 28 July 1935.
 The underdog victory of Tazio Nuvolari in an Alfa Romeo P3 against far more powerful German cars that had dominated the season to this point is widely considered one of the greatest events in the history of motor racing.
+The crowd of 300,000 applauded Nuvolari, while the representatives of the Third Reich were frustrated and enraged.